ocaml/dune/doc/quick-start.rst

 `examples <https://github.com/ocaml/dune/tree/master/example>`__ for complete examples of projects using dune.

-Building a hello world program
+Building a Hello World Program
 ==============================

 In a directory of your choice, write this ``dune`` file: